Joy-Elizabeth Lawrence on Choral Bible Reading

 You can search online for “’choral reading’ Bible,” “enacted scripture” or “scripted scripture.”
 I find scripts on re:Worship, a compendium of new worship resources.
 There are lots of choral readings in the online Rereading the Bible Again (for the First Time) by George Scranton.

 Browse choral readings arranged by Joy-Elizabeth Lawrence.
-Book her for a training or event.
 Read parts one, two and three of her fantastic series in Christianity Today about playing with scripture in worship.